bphun/ChemicalEquationBalancerApp/README.md

 ### Running the iOS application
 Open the ChemicalEquationBalancerApp.xcodeproj project in Xcode located in the iOS folder of the root project directory.
 This application can be used to balance chemical equations which you enter manually and to upload images of chemical equations to a server(detailed below).

-### Running the API server and image labeling portal
 ### Configure the API server
 Create the `application.yml` file in `$PROJECT_ROOT_DIRECTORY/api/imageProcessorRequestsServer/src/main/resources/`
 Add the the following snippet to the `application.yml` file you just created.
 Replace strings with the `${*}` pattern with the appropriate strings.